sparkfun/qwiic_lsm6dso_py/DESCRIPTION.rst

-Qwiic <Example Package Title>
+Qwiic LSM6DSO
 =============================================

-This is a short description of this package.
+This package provides python support for the SparkFun qwiic 6 Degrees of Freedom Breakout - LSM6DSO.